kgisl/makesite/content/blog/2020-09-26-monk-motto-revisited.md

 	  - journalling in a physical notebook - this is important and then transfer to digital Evernote books when required
   - have to meditate and perform sadhana every day for the next 60 days, from the initial twice a day 40 day mandalam period

+And Sadhguru's comments on why we have to learn to be [alone](http://bit.ly/aloneSadhguru).
+> "Once you touch the source of your Life, what goes on the external might seem phenomenal.
+People think I am superhuman.
+But I say, to be human is super.
+You are the product of millions of years of evolution.
+You have to explore that phenomenon of Life within you."

 **விழித்திரு**

 - _satsanga_ - network with the right kind of people / get the right mentors to help you launch into the next orbit